porres/pd-cyclone/README.md

 -------
 <strong>pdlibbuilder</strong>

-Cyclone has relyed on "pd-lib-builder" by Katja Vetter, available here: https://github.com/pure-data/pd-lib-builder
+Cyclone has relyed on a new build system called "pd-lib-builder" by Katja Vetter, available here: <https://github.com/pure-data/pd-lib-builder>.
+The transition to this new build system started with 0.1-alpha57

+This system builds each object in a separate file and the cyclone sub-library.
+The old build configuration used to also compile the objects in libraries as originally.

 -------
 Cyclone's original ReadMe: